 The vision is to promote international collaboration via CEOS and GEO-Blue Planet engagement for a global COVERAGE “portal product” developed around a priority set of community driven use cases.
 In particular, COVERAGE aims to assemble and present satellite and in situ ocean data in a compelling web-based format to demonstrate the value added of multivariate ocean data integration is support of science, applications, and public engagement.
 The end goal is to develop a data rich platform for delivery and access to integrated, analysis ready ocean data.
 In addition they would like to include some value added data services and capabilities (e.g. web visualisation, rapid sub-setting, data colocation and matchup, dynamic re-gridding).
 He cited the NASA Sea Level Change portal as an example of the final product.

-Vardis stressed that this effort is not starting from scratch, and that a number of tools are already being developed internally at NASA on a open source basis.
-Over the past 18 months, they have implemented and pilot application for Sargasso Sea Commission to ensure that the development is user-driven and effective.
+Vardis stressed that this effort is not starting from scratch, and that a number of tools are already being developed internally at NASA on an open source basis.
+Over the past 18 months, they have implemented a pilot application for Sargasso Sea Commission to ensure that the development is user-driven and effective.